MadeByThePinsHub/handbook/README.md

 # Official English Team Handbook
 Welcome to the Pins team's English team handbook, which we open-sourced by @AndreiJirohHaliliDev2006.

+> **WARNING**: Our handbook is moving to `en.handbooksbythepins.gq` due to an unknow reason that Freenom kept it secret.
+Please accept our apologies.

 ## Usage and Deployment

 ### GitLab CI